-Section A - to be completed by the student

-Student Name

-Describe the nature of your complaint succinctly and accurately.

-Controller and Programmed that are as IJPI.

-State the resolution or remedy that you would like

-Section B to be completed by staff
+Section A - to be completed by the complainant Complainant Name Describe the nature of your complaint succinctly and accurately.
+State the resolution or remedy that you would like Section B to be completed by staff

-Name of staff member dealing with the informal stage

-What specifically is the concern about and which area(s) of Norland is/are involved?
+Name of staff member dealing with the informal stage What specifically is the concern about and which area(s) of Norland is/are involved?
 Is the concern straightforward and likely to be resolved with little or no investigation?
-Yes/No is the concern straightforward and likely to be resolved with little of no livestigation: Tes/No Can it be resolved on the spot by providing, where appropriate, an explanation, an alternative solution or an apology?
+Yes/No Can it be resolved on the spot by providing, where appropriate, an explanation, an alternative solution or an apology?
 Yes/No Can someone else assist in seeking resolution?
-Yes/No - Would it be helpful to use confidential mediation, and are all parties willing to do so?
-Yes/No Section C to be completed by the student and staff together Section C to be completed by the student and staff together Section C to be completed by the student and staff together Date of informal meeting with student Date of informal meeting with student Date of informal meeting with student Date of informal meeting with student Date of informal meeting with student Date of informal meeting with student Date of informal meeting with student Record of discussion Date of informal meeting with student Date of informal meeting with student Record of discussion Date of informal meeting with student Record of discussion Date of informal meeting with student Record of discussion Date of informal meeting with student Record of discussion Resolution suggested Date of informal meeting with student Record of discussion Date of informal meeting with student Record of discussion Resolution suggested
+Yes/No Section C to be completed by the complainant and staff together Date of informal meeting with complainant Record of discussion Record of discussion Decolution augmented Resolution suggested